 The Reidsville no-tillage rate is invariably over optimistic due to the limitations for “across the board” land conversions, annual cropping cycle changes and consequently, changes in land management by operators; spatially variable carbon sequestration rates; limited saturation potential in coarse-textured, e.g. sandy, soil (Hassink, 1997; Chen et al. 2019); misunderstanding of carbon flows in terrestrial ecosystems and, the potential for elevated CO2 emissions from increasing plant and soil microbial respiration as temperature rises.
 Carbon sequestration in soil and biomass are natural processes, and obviously the most practical, cost-effective solutions.
 However, the annual sequestration potential by conservation agriculture is small relative to global CO2 emissions.

 Where does this position CSA?
 I would argue that the impact of CSA practices on climate change is immeasurable.
 That doesn’t mean conservation agriculture, and soil- and water-conserving tillage practices, should not be encouraged.
 They should, for reasons of operational efficiency, cost savings, and productivity unrelated to climate change mitigation.

-In the meantime, I’ll stick with the time tested, CSA-free blueprint for agronomic progress and global food security: developing stable, stress-tolerant germplasm capable of exploiting local environments, improved soil management, post-harvest technology, and infrastructure for delivering seed, pest control, irrigation, fertilizer, and timely information to farmers regardless of what climate change brings.
+In the meantime, I’ll stick with the time tested, CSA-free blueprint for agronomic progress and global food security: developing stable, stress-tolerant germplasm capable of exploiting local environments, improved soil and water management, post-harvest technology, and infrastructure for delivering seed, pest control, irrigation, fertilizer, and timely information to farmers regardless of what climate change brings.